missionpinball/mpf-docs/docs/hardware/voltages_and_power/voltages_and_power.md

 Common power supplies:

-* Standard ATX power supplies - Work well but you might have to cut the connectors
+* Standard ATX power supplies - People use them, but they're not generally recommended for pinball machines
 * Meanwell SP/MW for 12V or 24V - Precalculate your current and get
     one with some headroom